Understanding fluctuations through Multivariate Circulant Singular Spectrum Analysis: Applications

-We apply M-CiSSA to the multivariate analysis of the monthly Primary Commodity Energy Prices (ENERGY) published by the IMF from January 1992 until February 2020 (338 observations).
+We have applied M-CiSSA to the multivariate analysis of the monthly Primary Commodity Energy Prices included in the category ENERGY by the IMF.
+We have analyzed the sample that goes from January 1992 until December 2022 ($T=372$ observations).
 ENERGY comprises a set of nine commodity prices: Australian and South African Coal (COALAU, COALSA); Brent, Dubai and West Texas Intermediate Crude Oil (OILBRE, OILDUB, OILWTI); European, Indonesian and US Natural Gas (NGASEU, NGASJP, NGASUS) and Propane (PROPANE).
-Original prices in the US\$ have been deflated by the US Consumer Price Index to turn them into real terms\footnote{Consideration of the data directly in nominal terms yields the same conclusions.
-Results are available upon request.} and transformed into index numbers (2016=100) for homogeneity.
-Figure \ref{Figure_1} shows the graphs of these nine commodities.
+The original prices in US\$ have been deflated by the US Consumer Price Index to turn them into real terms\footnote{Consideration of the data directly in nominal terms yields the same conclusions.
+Results are available upon request.} and they have been transformed into index numbers (2016=100) for homogeneity.
+Figure \ref{Figure_1} shows their graphs.

-Before applying CiSSA and M-CiSSA, we only need to choose one parameter, that is, the window length $L$.
+Before applying CiSSA and M-CiSSA, we only need to choose one parameter, the window length $L$.
 Due to the monthly periodicity, the first consideration is that $L$ should be multiple of 12.
-On the other hand, $L$ must also be a multiple of the cycle periods to be analyzed as Golyandina and Zhigljavsky (2013) recommend.
-In this regards, as economic business cycles expand approximately 8 years, we choose $L=12 \times 8 =96$ and build the trajectory matrix and the associated block circulant matrix made of 96 blocks of size $9 \times 9$.
-After diagonalizing this matrix, each resulting block is associated with a frequency $w_k=\frac{k-1}{L}$ and within each block we can further diagonalize it and understand fluctuations within each frequency.
+On the other hand, $L$ must also be a multiple of the cycle periods to be analyzed as recommended by Golyandina and Zhigljavsky (2013).
+In this regard, as economic business cycles expand approximately every 8 years, we have chosen $L=12 \times 8 =96$ and built the trajectory matrix and the associated block circulant matrix comprising 96 blocks of size $9 \times 9$.
+After diagonalizing this matrix, each resulting block is associated with a frequency $w_k=\frac{k-1}{L}$ and within each block we can further diagonalize it and understand the fluctuations within each frequency.
+In particular, $k=1$ will correspond to the trend, $k=2$ to $6$ and their symmetric counterparts $96$ to $92$, to the business cycle.

-Table \ref{Table_1} shows the accumulated contribution of each frequency, defined as the trace of the corresponding block over the total matrix.
-This information allows us to identify the main fluctuations that drive this group of series.
-The accumulated contribution shows that the trend is the most informative signal capturing 52.8\% of the total variability.
-Furthermore, 96-month cycles of periodicity (8 years) explain 20.3\% of the total variability.
-Therefore, by analyzing trend and 8-year cycles, we explain almost 75\% of the variability of energy primary commodity prices.
+Table \ref{Table_1} shows the accumulated contribution to the total variability of each frequency, computed as the ratio in (\ref{contribution}) but summing all the eigenvalues corresponding to the same block over the total sum of eigenvalues.
+The accumulated contribution shows that the trend is the most informative signal capturing 36.7\% of the total variability.
+Furthermore, 96-month (8 year) cycles explain 22.3\% of the total variability.
+The 48-month (4 year) cycles account for 16.0\% of the variability.
+Therefore, by analyzing trends and 8 and 4-year cycles, we can explain 75.3\% of the variability of energy primary commodity prices.